 In August, our friends at New Tradition Brewing Company in Comox, BC have invited us to use their space.
 Tickets include: tour, Q&A with brew master, beer flight, and time to write in the brewery with fellow artists.
 This event is a 19+ event.

 215 Port Augusta St Unit 11, Comox, BC V9M 3M9, Canada

-Join us Wednesday, December 8th at 1pm for Wise Words - Dream Delving: Prospecting in your Sleep for New Writing Ideas, with Carla Stein.
+Join us Wednesday, September 14th at 1pm for Wise Words - 65 is the New Writer, with Lenore Rowntree.
 This session is part of our Wise Words Program.
 A unique writing and communication initiative for Seniors in all corners of our lovely province.
 This program is Funded by the Government of Canada's New Horizons for Seniors Program.

 For those of you new to zoom - if you are uncomfortable signing in the first time, or need extra help to log-in, email us at firstname.lastname@example.org and one of our staff will touch base with you.

 Register and a link will be sent to you.
 When it's time for the event, click on the link to join the live Zoom event.
 Looking forward to seeing you there!